Sunday, May 31, 2026

 waiting on God to speak to us is not such a good idea.

-Maybe we will fall sleep with our last thought being about God which is wonderful, but probably our minds are not in their most alert states, and sleep may well overwhelm us before we have had time to hear what God would say.
+Maybe we will fall asleep with our last thought being about God which is wonderful, but probably our minds are not in their most alert states, and sleep may well overwhelm us before we have had time to hear what God would say.

 Running, walking or exercising are also probably not the best place for these five minutes.
 Of course God can speak to us whatever our circumstances, and I have had some important times of hearing God's voice while in the midst of doing other things.